nickiannone/hauntedhousegame/docs/INDEX.md

+# Haunted House Game
-# Game Design Document
+## Game Design Document

-This
+## Overview

+This document describes the overall design of the game